 It’s more than just having some people working remotely, it’s a complete mind shift change and I think engaging with your team and employees and getting them on board to make sure everybody is comfortable with that approach is the key to success.

-It’s also about looking in detail into the technology you are using, and finding that balance between digital and in-person interaction that works for your organisation.
+It’s also about looking in detail into the technology you’re using, and finding the balance between digital and in-person interaction that works for your organisation.

 So in the long run, yes, there will be a reduction, but it won’t be an immediate process, as organisations need to ensure that they consider this in detail as a process of change.